I’m Supposed to be Happy, But I’m Crying

 ‘Blessed are you, L-rd our G-d, King of the Universe, who has granted us life, sustained us, and enabled us to reach this occasion.’

-This is one of the blessings my husband recited when he lit the first Chanukah light.
-When he got to the part ‘…and enabled us to reach this occasion’ tears welled up in my eyes.
-This is the first Chanukah Jacob is not with us.
+This is one of the blessings we recite on the first night of Chanukah and my son Jacob is not with us.
 G-d didn’t allow him to reach this joyous occasion.
-I felt bad for two reasons.
+I feel bad for two reasons.
 First, my son is no longer in this world to light the Chanukah lights with us.
-Second, Chanukah is a happy time and here I am crying.
+Second, Chanukah is a happy time and I don’t feel happy.

 We know that we celebrate Chanukah to commemorate the victory of a small group of people over oppressors who wanted to destroy their way of life.
 We also remember the wonderful miracle of the oil in the cups of the Holy Temple’s menorah, oil that was only enough to burn for one day, but miraculously burned for eight days.

 But what does Chanukah say to me?
-What happiness can I derive from a seemingly ancient historical event that I can no longer share with my son?
+What happiness can I derive from an ancient historical event that I can no longer share with my son?
 Is there some message I can take from the Chanukah lights to help me cope with my grief?
 The Baal Shem Tov taught that there is a personal message in everything we experience.
-So what’s the message for me?
+So what’s the message for a grieving mother?

 The ancient Greeks had their own idea of a deity (in fact they had many), but couldn’t handle the concept of one G-d who not only creates the world every moment, but who involves Himself with man’s day to day life and moral behavior.
 They believed that although G-d created everything, He now sits back and lets man take over with his own human strength and power.
 Everything physical was glorified and spirituality was relegated to the back seat if it was acknowledged at all.
 The Greeks didn’t want to physically destroy the Jewish people.
 Torah study was permitted as an intellectual exercise and most of the commandments were ok on a practical level.
 They just didn’t want G-d in the picture.